Neutrino beaming in ultraluminous X-ray pulsars as a result of gravitational lensing by neutron stars: Numerical results

-\red{ In the case of strange stars,} \red{unlike the NSs, neutrino absorption can} \red{be noticeable.
-Nevertheless,} \red{angular distribution becomes strongly anisotropic and neutrino energy flux can exceed the isotropic flux by more than an order of magnitude (see Fig.\,\ref{pic:sc_NS_nu_flux_real_QS}).
-Only at high energies $\sim 1\,{\rm MeV}$, some fraction of neutrinos is absorbed, which reduces the flux in the direction opposite to the location of emitting pole of a star (compare solid and dotted lines in Fig.\,\ref{pic:sc_NS_nu_flux_real_QS}).}
+In the case of strange stars, unlike the NSs, neutrino absorption can be noticeable.
+Nevertheless, angular distribution becomes strongly anisotropic and neutrino energy flux can exceed the isotropic flux by more than an order of magnitude (see Fig.\,\ref{pic:sc_NS_nu_flux_real_QS}).
+Only at high energies $\sim 1$~MeV, some fraction of neutrinos is absorbed, which reduces the flux directed towards a star (compare solid and dotted lines in Fig.\,\ref{pic:sc_NS_nu_flux_real_QS}).